 - Mini Shoes Low Top Sneakers

 Stride Rite Soft Motion Mason Sneakers

 The Stride Rite is one of the leading shoe brands, and itâ€™s not a surprise to see that many parents prefer the brand over the others.
-The Stride Rite Soft Motion Mason shoe has earned a seal and is approved from the American Podiatric Medical Association and thus, gives you the guarantee of the quality and comfort of the shoes.
-Moreover, they have various models, styles and patterns that helps to ensure that not only your child has comfort but also looks stylish as ever.
+The Stride Rite Soft Motion Mason shoe has earned a seal and is approved by the American Podiatric Medical Association and thus, gives you the guarantee of the quality and comfort of the shoes.
+Moreover, they have various models, styles, and patterns that help to ensure that not only your child has comfort but also looks as stylish as ever.
 Moreover, the Stride Rite soft motion mason sneakers are made of flexible rubber soles and have memory foam insoles, all these comforting features make this a great choice for a first shoe.
 However, the downside of this shoe is that it is very bulky in size, which can cause an issue for some kids.
 Other than that, the shoe is a good choice.

 - Easy to put on

 - Rubber soles and memory foam